Frequently Asked Questions

 Refer to the Medical School Directory which lists the academic year of the next survey for each U.S. and Canadian medical school.

-Pre-survey materials, database materials and instructions for completion, copies of LCME standards and rules of procedure, and guidebooks about the self-study, the role of students, and preparation of the survey report are shipped to medical school deans approximately 18 months prior to the scheduled date of the next full accreditation survey.
+Pre-survey materials, DCI materials and instructions for completion, copies of LCME standards and rules of procedure, and guidebooks about the self-study, the role of students, and preparation of the survey report are shipped to medical school deans approximately 18 months prior to the scheduled date of the next full accreditation survey.

 What is a Faculty Fellow?